cylc/cylc-admin/docs/meetings/vc-9-sep-2019-agenda.md

     - can the one component do it all "responsively", or do we need two different components (pure tree, and tabular)?
     - do we need a temporary solution (e.g. pure tree) for alpha-1 release?

+- UI Graph View (MR)
+  - progress, problems, or thoughts on:
+    - use of our common icons
+    - hook-up to live workflow data
+    - layout and display of job icons?
+  - anything else?
+  - any changes needed to conform to UI project directory structure (location of components etc?) - BK

 - "rose suite-run" migration (TP, MS)